tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 It is possible to define a certificate compression algorithm that uses a pre-shared dictionary to achieve higher compression ratio.
-This document does not define any such algorithms.
+This document does not define any such algorithms, but additional codepoints may be allocated for such use per the policy in section 7.3.

-If the received CompressedCertificate message cannot be decompressed, the connection MUST be torn down with the "bad_certificate" alert.
+If the received CompressedCertificate message cannot be decompressed, the connection MUST terminate the connection with the "bad_certificate" alert.

 If the format of the Certificate message is altered using the server_certificate_type or client_certificate_type extensions [RFC7250], the